-The first council in the area was the Staunton Council, formed in 1921 and failed in 1924.
+The first council in the area was the Staunton Council, formed in 1921.
 The Stonewall Jackson Council was organized in Waynesboro, Virginia in 1927.
-The council is named after General Stonewall Jackson, one of the most famous residents of the area.
-The Lewis & Clark Council was formed in Charlottesville in 1927; it failed in 1931 and folded into the Stonewall Jackson Council.
+The Council is named after General Stonewall Jackson, one of the most famous residents of the area.
+The Lewis & Clark Council was formed in Charlottesville in 1927; in 1931, it was consolidated into the Stonewall Jackson Council.
 The council was later renamed to the Stonewall Jackson Area Council.
 The first Scout executive was J.W.
 Fix who served from 1927 to 1950.
 Fix had joined Scouting as a youth in 1911 and was an Eagle Scout.

 The council is part of Area 7 of the Southern Region of the BSA.
 The council service center is in Waynesboro, Virginia and employs seven paid professional Scouters and an office staff.
 SJAC is divided into four districts: